PASSOVER—The FORESHADOW of the LAMB of GOD—The REALITY

 EZRA—The HISTORY is our latest Observation Bible Study Guide.
 (The verse by verse expository audio teaching will be available soon with video to follow!)

 The historical book of Ezra begins where 2 Chronicles left off.
 God's people, the Southern Kingdom of Judah, had been exiled in Babylon for 70 years.
 It was now time to return to Jerusalem and rebuild the temple!

 God had sent His people into captivity in Babylon because of their sin and He was now bringing them back—but they needed to be holy to Him.
 Zerubbabel led the first group of exiles back from Babylon to rebuild Temple.
 Ezra’s work in leading the second group back to Jerusalem, however, would be to rebuild the holiness of the people!
 There could be no worship without the temple—and just as certainly, there could be no worship without holy worshipers!

-Be sure and check out 1 JOHN—The LETTER one of the latest Observation Bible Study Guides from WORD Center Ministries.
+Be sure and check out 1 JOHN—The LETTER one of the recent Observation Bible Study Guides from WORD Center Ministries.